lightninglabs/pool/README.md

 It's also possible to specify a _relative_ account expiry based on the current best block with the `--expiry_blocks` argument.
-As an example, if I wanted my account to expiry in 2 weeks, I would pass: `--expiry_blocks=2016'.
+As an example, if I wanted my account to expiry in 2 weeks, I would pass: `--expiry_blocks=2016`.

 Here I created an account with 0.5 BTC, that'll expire at height `1773394`.
 The response shows that it's now pending open (unconfirmed), my `trader_key` (used to sign orders), and the outpoint of my new account.

-Once at least 3 blocks has passed (in the alpha), the account will be confirmed and ready for use:
+Once at least 3 blocks have passed (in the alpha), the account will be confirmed and ready for use:
 ```
 🏔 pool accounts list